Paperback-iOS/website/src/guides/index.md

 # Guides

-Welcome to the Paperback app guides section!
+Welcome to the Paperback guides section!
 Here you'll find all the resources you need to make the most out of your reading experience.

 ## Guides List

-Explore these additional guides to enhance your Paperback experience:
+Explore these guides to enhance your Paperback experience:

 <!-- A list of all guides (/guides/*) sorted by importance, the structure and list of these is expected to change -->